nlpersECJTU/NLP-Projects-For-Beginner/README.md

    beam_size = 3                              |    39.65       |    37.57
    beam_size = 4                              |    39.60       |    38.63
    beam_size = 5                              |    39.60       |    38.23
-   beam_size = 6                              |    -           |    -
+   beam_size = 6                              |    39.59       |    38.13

-   It seems that the larger 'beam size' is also helpful.
+   It seems that the larger 'beam size' is also helpful, and we achieve the best Test bleu score when beam_size = 4.